harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-cpu-hog.md

 ## Use cases
-- This fault helps verify the resilience of applications whose replicas get evicted on the account of the nodes turning unschedulable (in **NotReady** state) or new replicas unable to be scheduled due to a lack of CPU resources.
+- Node CPU hog fault helps verify the resilience of applications whose replicas get evicted on the account of the nodes turning unschedulable (in **NotReady** state) or new replicas unable to be scheduled due to a lack of CPU resources.
 - It causes CPU stress on the target node(s).
 - It simulates the situation of lack of CPU for processes running on the application, which degrades their performance.
-- It also helps verify metrics-based horizontal pod autoscaling as well as vertical autoscale, i.e., demand based CPU addition.
+- It also helps verify metrics-based horizontal pod autoscaling as well as vertical autoscale, that is, demand based CPU addition.
 - It helps scalability of nodes based on growth beyond budgeted pods.
-- It verifies the autopilot functionality of (cloud) managed clusters.
+- It verifies the autopilot functionality of cloud managed clusters.
-- It also verifies multi-tenant load issues (when the load increases on one container, it does not cause downtime in other containers).
+- It also verifies multi-tenant load issues; that is, when the load increases on one container, it does not cause downtime in other containers.

 **Note**
 - Kubernetes > 1.16 is required to execute this fault.